FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/participate-in-our-trusted-setup-ceremony.md

 **If you already know you’d like to participate in the ceremony, you can fill out** [**this form**](https://forms.gle/sHVYrqMZ8u4Dg1vW7) **directly.
 Otherwise, read on for more details.**

-### What exactly is a trusted setup ceremony and why do we need it?
+## What exactly is a trusted setup ceremony and why do we need it

 Filecoin mining is based on cryptographic proofs called Proof-of-Replication and Proof-of-Spacetime.
 We use [zkSNARKS](https://z.cash/technology/zksnarks/) to reduce the size of these on-chain proofs. zkSNARKS require a set of [public parameters](https://electriccoin.co/blog/snark-parameters/) that are known to all parties in the system.
 These parameters must be generated securely in order for the corresponding zkSNARKS to be secure and to protect the integrity of the Filecoin network.